emmygood/identity/README.md

 Identity is a site created for inclusion.
 Therefore I have taken inspiration using certain colors from the non-binary flag; yellow and black.
 Representing gender without reference to the binary and lack of gender.
 I then chose yellow to be the main color of the text throughout the body, contrasting to the dark grey, as it's associated with happiness and hope.
+The yellow contrasts against the dark grey nicely, making it easily readable.
 I used [coolors.co](https://coolors.co/292924-3e3e37-ffdd00-ffeb66) to generate my color palette.

 ![screenshot](documentation/colorscheme.png)